iomonk/mimeovermatter-privacy-policy/privacy-policy.md

-Privacy Policy
+# 🛡️ Privacy Policy

-Effective Date: July 12, 2025
+**Effective Date:** July 12, 2025

-App Name: Mime Over Matter
+**App Name:** *Mime Over Matter*

-Thank you for using our app.
-Your privacy is important to us.
-This privacy policy is intended to inform users about our practices regarding the collection, use, and disclosure of personal information.
+Thank you for using *Mime Over Matter*.
+Your privacy is important to us, and we are committed to ensuring transparency about how our app operates.

-Information Collection and Use
+## 📱 Information Collection and Use

-We do not collect, store, or share any personal or sensitive user data.
-Our app operates entirely offline and does not require any user login, account creation, or access to device services.
+We do **not** collect, store, or share any personal or sensitive user data.
+Our app operates entirely offline and does not require:
+- Login credentials
+- Account creation
+- Access to your device’s services or permissions

-Children's Privacy
+## 👶 Children’s Privacy

-Our app does not target children under the age of 13, and we do not knowingly collect any personal information from children.
+*Mime Over Matter* does **not** target children under the age of 13.
+We do not knowingly collect personal information from anyone, regardless of age.

-Policy Changes
+## 🔄 Policy Updates

-This policy may be updated from time to time.
-Any changes will be reflected on this page.
+We may revise this privacy policy periodically.
+Any changes will be posted here, and the effective date will be updated accordingly.

-Contact Us
+## 📬 Contact Us

-If you have any questions or concerns about this privacy policy, feel free to contact us at altregogh@gmail.com.
+If you have any questions or concerns about this privacy policy, please contact us at:
+📧 **altregogh@gmail.com**